Early Years: Circle Time

 The programme also emphasizes strong connections with families, fostering partnership and open communication.
 Various forms of support, including individual counselling, group sessions and specially catered talks, are provided, with parental involvement encouraged.
 The school community is guided by shared values, with an emphasis on kindness, respect, and effort, to set examples for children to follow.

-Primary: Personal, Social and Health Eduacation (PSHE)
+Primary: Personal, Social and Health Education (PSHE)

 PSHE lessons are led by the form teacher, supervised by the year level psychologist.
 The main objective of this programme is to promote and develop girls’ personal, social and emotional wellbeing, and skills.
 The methodology used in these lessons is “The Circle”; the circle embraces everybody, establishes a sense of belonging and facilitates communication.
 Some of the issues addressed through this programme are: managing emotions; developing friendships, empathy, self-esteem and being assertive; conflict resolution, integration, the safe use of technology and understanding /embracing puberty.